JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

 # Create the iOS application

-For the iOS part of the project, you'll need SwiftUI to build the user interface and the MVVM pattern to connect the UI to the shared module, which contains all the business logic.
+For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the "Model View View-Model" pattern to connect the UI to the shared module, which contains all the business logic.

 The shared module is already connected to the iOS project — the Android Studio plugin wizard did all the configuration.
-You can import it the same way as with regular iOS
-dependencies: `import shared`.
+You can import it the same way as with regular iOS dependencies: `import shared`.

-So all it's left to do now is implement the SwiftUI views and fill them with the data.

 ### Implement the UI